ellysh/video-game-bots/InGameBots/process-memory-access.md

 ## TEB and PEB Access

 Now we will consider ways to get a base addresses of the TEB segments in process's memory.
-Each thread of the process have own TEB segment.
+Each thread of the process has own TEB segment.
 Each TEB segment stores information about a base address of the singular PEB segment.
 Therefore, when a task of accessing TEB is solved, you already have an access to information of PEB segment too.
 Accessing of TEB and PEB segments is important step for our task of analyzing the process's memory.
 TEB segment contains a base address of the corresponding thread's stack segment.
 PEB segment contains a base address of the default heap segment.

 ### Current Process

 Methods, that allow to access a TEB segment of the current thread, will be considered here.
-Current thread is a thread from which the method of TEB segment accessing have been called.
+Current thread is a thread from which the method of TEB segment accessing has been called.
 It is implied that the current thread is executed in the current process always.

 There are several ways to get a TEB segment's base address of the current thread.
 First one is to use segment registers to access TEB segment in the same way as OS system do it.
 There are **FS segment register** for x86 architecture and **GS segment register** for x64 architecture.
 Both of these registers point to the TEB segment of the thread that is executed at the moment.